 If you decide to make this recipe, which I sincerely URGE you to do because it was amazing, do yourself a favor and buy shelled and deveined shrimp.
 Talk about the most tedious and time consuming task.
 Whatever the price mark up is, I am pretty sure it is worth it.
 Shelling and deveining shrimp is borderline torture, I swear.
-Check out my Da Bomb Spicy Shrimp post to learn how to do this process yourself.
+Check out my Spicy Shrimp with Zoodles post to learn how to do this process yourself.

 In other news I got my eyebrows waxed for the first time in a year.
 Woohoooo!!!
 A. YEAR.
 Yes, I would occasionally pluck the rogue hair here and there, but a wax?
 Ain’t nobody got time for that!
 Well, I was feeling ambitious, stocked my bag with treats to keep the kiddos quiet and 5 minutes later I look awesome.
 Eyebrow heaven.
 I’m also happy to report that my children sat quietly in the stroller except for the initial comment, “Um mommy, what are you doing?”

 This seems a little complicated because there are three different components happening, but really each only takes a few minutes.
 If you’re feeling overwhelmed by it, get someone to help.
 Cooking can be more fun when you can boss someone around!